VoxelForge/VoxelForge/API.md

 #### Return value
-The category's definition table as specified in the `def` argument of `doc.new_category`.
+The category's definition table as specified in the `def` argument of `doc.add_category`.
 The table fields are the same.

 ### `doc.get_entry_definition(category_id, entry_id)`
 Returns the definition of the specified entry.